 For the first stop on your wine-tasting journey, we recommend Cellardoor Winery in Lincolnville.
 When you arrive at this rustic barn dating back 200 years, you can enjoy complimentary tastings overlooking a sprawling Maine vineyard.
 Cellardoor specializes in several whites, reds, and specialty wines with exquisite tastes.
 We suggest trying their pinot noir, Theron rosé, or Viognier, among others.
 For the perfect pairing of flavors, try some of their cheese plates as well.
 Stop by for a tour on Saturdays and Sundays at 2 p.m. to enjoy a behind-the-scenes look at the wine-making process.

 Hours: Daily, 11:00 a.m. to 5:00 p.m.

 Next, head over to Sweetgrass Farm Winery and Distillery.
 This family business uses locally grown ingredients to craft exceptional wines and spirits.
 Visit their location in Union, ME, from May through December each year to try them for yourself.
 There’s a farm, hiking trails, and of course, plenty of wines.
 Stay tuned to their event page for up-to-date information on outdoor film festivals and more.

 Hours: May through December, 11:00 a.m. to 5:00 p.m.

 3. Savage Oakes Vineyard and Winery

-Our Suite offers a quiet environment for romantic getaways and relaxing vacations on the coast.
-It’s on the second floor of our Leeward Guesthouse with private access.
-You can even look across our lawn to the ocean from your front porch.
+For a quiet getaway on the coast, we recommend our recently renovated Suite.
+It’s nestled on the second floor of our Leeward Guesthouse with beautiful views of the ocean from your front porch.
 Inside, find a modern, fully-equipped kitchen and high-end furnishings.